Boomtown (festival): 2022-present: Recovery and re-expansion

+In April and May 2025 the ownership of Boomtown's parent company changed.
+UK Festival Holdings, a subsidiary of Live Nation (Music) UK, took over the 80% holding in LNGSJM Holdco, and on 15 May 2025 bought a further 5.1% of Circus of Boom directly from the founders.
+Two further directors were appointed to the Circus of Boom board the same day (see Ownership).

-In June 2025, the festival was granted approval from the South Downs National Park Authority to expand capacity from 65,999 to 76,999, bringing capacity in line with their existing license from Winchester City Council.
+In June 2025, the festival was granted 1-year approval from the South Downs National Park Authority to expand capacity from 65,999 to 76,999, bringing capacity in line with their existing license from Winchester City Council.
 The plans included a planned reduction in crew from 17,999 to 12,999, citing efficiencies, and an increase in ticket-holders by 15,000.

-On 1 October 2025, Boomtown launched Chapter 5: Radical Redesign, including a return to a larger site layout after four years largely condensed within the bowl.
-Key changes included the reintroduction of the Lion's Den stage, the introduction of a scaled-up Hydro XL in the bowl, and the relocation of Grand Central to Hilltop.
-The festival also announced a shift in programming, moving away from a recent emphasis on bass-heavy genres towards a more diverse lineup, and a greater number of live bands.
+On 1 October 2025, Boomtown launched Chapter 5: Radical Redesign, marking a return to the festival's larger, pre-pandemic footprint after four years largely condensed within the bowl.
+The redesign introduced several major changes, including the return of the Lion's Den stage, a 150% expansion of the hydrogen-powered Hydro XL stage into a new flagship stage, and the relocation of Grand Central to Hilltop.
+The festival also announced a shift in programming, moving away from a recent emphasis on bass-heavy genres towards a more diverse offering, and a greater number of live bands.

+Chapter 5, titled Radical Redesign, took place from 12 to 16 August 2026.
+The festival returned to a larger site layout, with the reintroduction of the Lion's Den stage and the introduction of the expanded Hydro XL stage.
+The 2026 edition also featured a more diverse musical programme, with artists including Skrillex, Kneecap, Madness, Scissor Sisters, Faithless and Four Tet.

+In April 2026, the South Downs planning authority unanimously approved the festival's continuation through to 2030.
+For the 2026 event, Boomtown announced a UK-first academic research hub integrated into a major music festival, to explore social interaction and the impact of shared cultural events.